-SEC.
+Sec.
 1.02 BUDGET

-The Department of Health and Social Services, Division of Public Health, estimates a budget of \$300,000 (\$75,000 per year) for completion of this project.
-Proposals priced at more than \$300,000 will be considered non-responsive.
+The Department of Health and Social Services (DHSS), Division of Juvenile Justice (DJJ) has a maximum budget of \$175,000 for completion of this project.
+The budget is estimated to be \$43,750 annually for each of five (5) possible years.
+Proposals priced at more than the maximum budget will be considered non-responsive.